verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 ##### Option 3

 Recently I came across a separate mac app that accomplishes just this, with some additional modifications: [Pure paste on Mac app store](https://apps.apple.com/app/id1611378436).
 Options include automatically clearing formatting while the app is running, setting a keyboard shortcut, excluding applications where it may not work well (e.g. Excel) and trimming leading and trailing whitespaces.

+##### Option 4

+Where the command is natively supported, you could create a shortcut in `System Settings` → `Keyboard` → `Keyboard Shortcuts` → `App Shortcutd` → `+`.
+Create a new shortcut for `All Applications` called `Paste and Match Style`.
+It will propagate to any application that has that option in its menus.

+Note: Some applications are not compliant with this menu title convention, even Apple ones.
+For example, Xcode (currently 14.3.1) is weird.
+It has menu `Edit` → `Paste` with unique titles: `Paste`, `Paste Special` and `Paste and Preserve Formatting`.
+If you use an app like that you will need to check how it is called in the menu and create another shortcut.

 ## 2. The emoji & symbols menu